Lusan-sapkota/Task-Master/README.md

 ## License

-This project is licensed under the [CC BY-NC 4.0](./LICENSE.txt).
+This project is licensed under the **CC BY-NC 4.0** license.
+See the [LICENSE](LICENSE) file for more details.

 ---

 ## Contributing

 We welcome contributions!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 1. Fork the repository
 2. Create a new branch